UL MBA Insider

 Prepare Your Pitch

-If your employer decides to contribute financially, they may also elect to include a clause to guarantee their investment.
+If your employer decides to contribute financially, they may also include a clause that guarantee their investment.
 You may be wholly responsible for repaying your tuition if you fail to complete your MBA or leave the company before an agreed upon timeframe.
-Just remember, you can always negotiate—and should.
-However, the truth is that the timing could just not be right for your employer.
+Just remember, you can always negotiate.
 Earning your company’s support is not a guarantee, but if you present a strong case, it’s very likely they will find some way to help.

-Have questions about the UL MBA or want to discuss your suitability for the programme?
-Contact our course director, Michele O’Dwyer by e-mail (michele.odwyer@ul.ie) for more information.
+Have further questions about the UL MBA or want to discuss your suitability for the programme?
+Get in touch – our course director, Prof. Michele O’Dwyer, would be delighted to hear from you.

 More Articles